Who are the most underrated goalies?

 Needless to say, they appreciate him now: Mason has given up 18 goals in four games, going 0-3-1; Hellebuyck is 6-0-1 in eight games, giving up just 14 goals.

 Hellebuyck's success is backed up by the numbers.
 He has a sterling .948 even-strength save percentage.
-He hasn't allowed a low-danger goal this season, according to Corsica, and is 10th in the NHL in low-danger shot save percentage over the last two seasons (.978).
-In other words, he's making the stops he's expected to make, and played ahead of expectations -- his .936 expected save percentage, or his play vs. what his stats should look like, leads the NHL this season.
+He hasn't allowed a low-danger goal this season, according to Corsica, and is 10th in the NHL in low-danger shot-save percentage over the past two seasons (.978).
+In other words, he's making the stops he's expected to make and played ahead of expectations -- his .936 expected save percentage, or his play vs. what his stats should look like, leads the NHL this season.

 Let's also consider that Hellebuyck has played his entire career for coach Paul Maurice, whose system has been notoriously unkind to his own goaltenders.

 Anderson is off to a tough start, with a sub-.900 save percentage through nine starts.
 However, you have to look at his career while with Ottawa, where he finally found a home as a No. 1 after years as a backup and one great season with the Colorado Avalanche.
 Anderson has posted a .919 save percentage, a 155-101-37 record, a 2.60 goals-against average and 25 shutouts through 302 appearances with the Sens.
-His performance last season, amid leaves of absence as wife Nicholle battled cancer, was incredible.
+His performance last season, amid leaves of absence as his wife, Nicholle, battled cancer, was incredible.
 Anderson, 36, is more than a feel-good story, though.
-He's just plain good and has remained good at an age when most goaltenders see their numbers decline.
+He's just plain good, and has remained good at an age when most goaltenders see their numbers decline.